varunKT001/projects/README.md

-# Codedamn Hacktoberfest - Contribute a project and win prizes
+# Welcome To Hacktoberfest - Contribute a project and win prizes

 This initiative is part of [Codedamn's Hacktoberfest](https://codedamn.com/hacktoberfest)